hudson-newey/goal-tracker/README.md

 # Goal Tracker

+[Deprecated]

+I now use this repo to try out new Go + Angular technologies & versions.

+Development is now mainly concerned with the tech stack, rather than creating a useful product.

+---

 A goal tracking app that I created because I didn't like the existing applications

 A live deployment (without device syncing) can be found at [grathium-industries.github.io/posts/deployments/habit-tracker](https://grathium-industries.github.io/posts/deployments/habit-tracker)